Table of Contents

 V. Types of Elitism

 There could be an infinite number of types of elitism; there are elite musicians, comedians, surgeons, physicists, athletes, and coders, as well as the economic and political elite we’ve talked about throughout this article.
-However, there are a couple of often mentioned kinds of elitism worth defining . . .
+However, here are a couple of the most popular kinds of elitism:

-This is either the idea that people with high academic qualifications are better than others, or the giving of special privileges to those with the highest academic qualifications.
+This is either the idea that people with high academic qualifications are better than others, or that they should be given special privileges.
 It is a criticism often made of professional academic society, especially because the relatively small proportion of professors who are tenured enjoy great advantages, especially job-security, compared to the majority of professors, who work more hours for less, with no job-security.

 The term academic elitism can also refer to the fact that students who graduate from high-status schools like Harvard and Yale have better job opportunities than students from lower status schools.